 For someone posting copyrighted music on social media, it is the individual content creator who’s responsible for paying the license fees.
 Although YouTube and Facebook have a duty to moderate videos/accounts with unlicensed music.

-For retail and hospitality businesses, as well as charities and healthcare centres, the management is also responsible for paying the music license.
+For retail and hospitality businesses, as well as charities and healthcare centers, the management is also responsible for paying for the music license.
 As they are attracting customers and profiting from the ambiance the music creates.

-When it comes to individual filmmakers/artists seeking to integrate music into their project.
+When it comes to individual filmmakers/artists seeking to integrate music into their projects.
 The creative director/producer ensures that music licensing fees are paid.

-These fees are paid to rights organisations who then pay royalties to their members.
+These fees are paid to rights organizations who then pay royalties to their members.